 - 1 lb boneless skinless chicken thighs (about 8)

 - 2 tablespoons liquid honey

 - 1 tablespoon corn starch

 - 1 teaspoon minced garlic

 - Season both sides of the chicken thighs with salt and pepper.

 - OPTIONAL: Turn Instant Pot to saute and wait until it says "hot".
 Add 1 tablespoon oil, and brown chicken thighs on each side for 1-2 minutes per side.
 Turn off.
 If you brown the chicken, you'll need to make sure the bottom of the pot is clean before starting to pressure cook -- see notes above.

 - Add chicken broth, close the lid, turn the valve to sealing, and set to Manual, high pressure, for 8 minutes.

-- Once the cook time is up, turn the Instant Pot to off.
+- Once the cook time is up, turn the Instant Pot to off and let pressure release naturally for 10-15 minutes.
 Reserve 1/2 cup of the cooking liquid and drain the rest.

 - Stir together the ketchup, honey, Worcestershire sauce, corn starch, vinegar, garlic, mustard and reserve cooking liquid.
 Pour into Instant Pot and turn to saute.